 Recently we changed our hosting technologies.
-After a year of self-hosting using Caprover, I decided to move to render.com
+After a year of self-hosting using Caprover, I decided to move to Render

 Caprover is one of the hosting solutions I recommend the most for people on a budget.
-In this post, I plan to explain why I moved JustDjango off of Caprover and also why specifically I chose render.com
+In this post, I will explain why I moved JustDjango off of Caprover and also why specifically I chose to host it on Render.

 Caprover vs Heroku

 Caprover is an open source PaaS.
 In fact, Caprover was invented because of how expensive Heroku is.

 Heroku is a very popular PaaS and is very commonly used in the Django community.
 However, it's also one of the more expensive options.
 Deploying on Heroku is really simple.
 Within a few clicks you can have your Django app hosted and running.
 Caprover took the best part of Heroku - the simplicity of deploying - and made it free.

 For those who don't know, the JustDjango website is built with Django.
 Isn't that surprising? 🤔

 Just like everyone else I was trying to minimise the costs of the JustDjango deployment.
 After evaluating the costs of the hosting services, it became a no-brainer to deploy on Caprover.

 It's important to understand that Caprover is not a server.
 It is a software that you install on your server.

 This means you still need to use a hosting service.
 Digital Ocean is always my go-to solution because it's only $5/month to have your own server.
 To make things even better, there's a Caprover app on Digital Ocean's marketplace.
 So if you want to use Caprover you just select their app and the server will be preconfigured with Caprover installed.
 You'll still need to follow the rest of the installation process but overall it's very simple to get started.